EVENTS

 Aus der Serie “IMPACT ”

-From the Serie “IMPACT”
+From the series “IMPACT”

 “Menetekel”, 2013, Acrylic, oil, sand on canvas, 198 x 250 cm